jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 ## When to Use Multiple Namespaces

-Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
-For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
+Namespaces are intended for use in environments with many users spread across multiple teams, or projects.<!-- --> For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
 Start using namespaces when you need the features they provide.